Published on Brock University (http://www.brocku.ca)

 Book Reviews and Encyclopedia articles:

-“Aeschylus” and “Homer” entries, Encyclopedia of Political Thought, edited by Michael Gibbons, Wiley-Blackwell, forthcoming.
+“Aeschylus” and “Homer” entries, Encyclopedia of Political Thought, edited by Michael Gibbons, Wiley-Blackwell, 2014

 Review of Governing Animals: Animal Welfare and the Liberal State, by Kimberly Smith.
-Perspectives on Politics, forthcoming.
+Perspectives on Politics, 2014.

 Recent Conference Presentations: